 Information and resources to support education and care services in the practical application of interoception.

-When children and young people have not yet developed interoception skills they will struggle with not only their own emotions but with social interactions and even just being around others may be difficult for them to manage.
+Children and young people will struggle with their own emotions and social interactions if they have not developed interoception skills.
+Even just being around others may be difficult for them to manage.